 'I should have a better job' might become 'I will get a better job', which creates actions for you to take.

-Or you might realise that isn't aligned with your values.
-You're just feeling comparison pressure against your friends and love your job.
-In which case, convert it to: 'I will not get a different job."
+Or you might realise that it isn't aligned with your values.
+You're just feeling comparison pressure against your friends, and you love your job.
+In which case, convert it to: 'I will not get a different job.'
 Phew, obligation released.

 Columns two and three - release resentment and unease